winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of non-recursive types

+The Church encoding is a way of representing recursive types (solutions of fixpoint equations `T = F T`).
+We may formally pretend that any type, even a non-recursive type, is a solution of some fixpoint equation.
-If a pattern functor does _not_ depend on its type parameter, the Church encoding construction will leave the type unchanged.
+To achieve that, we set `F` to a type constructor that does not depend on its type parameter.

-For example, consider this pattern functor:
+For example, suppose `K` is a type constructor that represents a pair of `Text` and `Bool`:

 ```dhall
 let K = λ(t : Type) → { x : Text, y : Bool }
 ```
-The type `K t` does not actually depend on `t`.
+The type expression `K t` does not actually depend on the type parameter `t`.
+The type `K t` is always `{ x : Text, y : Bool }` regardless of `t`.
 Nevertheless, `K` is a valid type constructor that is covariant (has a `Functor` evidence value):

 ```dhall